jdh4/running_gromacs/05_vmd/README.md

 # VMD on the HPC Clusters

-For intensive visualization work you can install [VMD](https://www.ks.uiuc.edu/Research/vmd/) in your account on tigressdata.
-The `/scratch/gpfs` filesystems are accessible from tigressdata.
+For intensive visualization work you can install [VMD](https://www.ks.uiuc.edu/Research/vmd/) in your `/home` directory on tigressdata.
+The `/scratch/gpfs` and `/tigress` filesystems are accessible from tigressdata.
 For example, for Perseus use the path: `/perseus/scratch/gpfs/<YourNetID>`.
+This allows you to easily work with files on the different clusters.

 For just doing quick checks of system configurations you can also install it in your `/home` directory on one of the clusters (e.g., tiger).

+## Working with Graphics

 It is recommended that you should install [TurboVNC](https://researchcomputing.princeton.edu/turbovnc) to work with VMD.

 If you decide to rely on X11 forwarding then make sure you are aware of [this page](https://researchcomputing.princeton.edu/sshX).

+## Installing VMD on Tigressdata

-I found the following procedure to work for installing VMD on tigressdata:
+The following procedure to work for installing VMD on tigressdata:

 ```
 ssh -X tigressdata.princeton.edu